Nottingham Trent University: Campuses

-The university has five campuses: City, Clifton, Confetti, Brackenhurst and Mansfield & Ashfield.
+The university has five campuses: City, Clifton, Brackenhurst, NTU London and NTU in Mansfield.

-City campus
+City

-Located just north of Nottingham City Centre, the City site is home to over 17,000 students from Nottingham Business School, Nottingham Law School, School of Architecture, Design and the Built Environment, School of Art & Design, School of Social Sciences and the Centre for Broadcasting & Journalism, which regenerated Newton and Arkwright, two of the university's largest and oldest owned buildings.
+Located just north of Nottingham City Centre, the City site is home to over 17,000 students from Nottingham Business School, Nottingham Law School, School of Architecture, Design and the Built Environment, School of Art & Design, School of Social Sciences, and the Centre for Broadcasting & Journalism.
+The university's flagship buildings are the regenerated Newton and Arkwright, which are both Grade II listed buildings.
 On 18 May 2011, the two buildings were officially opened by Sir David Attenborough.